Īhām: Definitions

+English example

+In 2015, cartoonist Joe Sacco wrote something that comes close to an Īhām:

+"When we draw a line, we are often crossing one too, because lines on paper are a weapon, and satire is meant to cut to the bone."

+In this example, the reader initially takes "drawing a line" figuratively, as a counterpart of "crossing a line."
+Upon reflecting, the reader realizes that "drawing a line" here is used figuratively and metonymically, meaning "drawing the first element of a satirical cartoon on paper."

+Role

 Īhām is an important stylistic device in Sufi literature, perfected by writers such as Hafez (1325/1326–1389/1390 CE).
 Nalî is an example of another poet who has used īhām widely in his poetry.
 Applications of this "art of ambiguity" or "amphibology" include texts that can be read as descriptions of earthly or divine love.

 Haleh Pourafzal and Roger Montgomery, writing in Haféz: Teachings of the Philosopher of Love (1998), discuss īhām in terms of "biluminosity", simultaneous illumination from two directions, describing it as "a technique of comparison involving wordplay, sound association, and double entendre, keeping the reader in doubt as to the 'right' meaning of the word.
 Biluminosity removes the burden of choice and invites the reader to enter a more empowering dimension of īhām that embraces the quality of amphibians [...]—beings capable of living equally well in two radically different environments.
 As a result, the reader is freed from the obsession to find the 'right answer' through speculation and instead can concentrate on enjoying nuances and being awed by how the slightest shift in perception creates a new meaning. [...]
 From the perspective of Haféz as the composer of poetry, biluminosity allows two different points of view to shed light upon each other."